 These changes are the fruition of an enormous amount of work by HERE to HERE and our partners over the past two years to establish and incubate the Business Council as well as CareerWise New York.
 Launching ambitious and far-reaching initiatives–that can transform the way we think and what we do about work, learning, and talent development–is one of the reasons why HERE to HERE exists.

-The new organizations will continue to align closely with HERE to HERE’s mission to enhance paths to rewarding careers for young people.
+These organizations will continue to align closely with HERE to HERE’s mission to enhance paths to rewarding careers for young people.
 Our student interns and apprentices are motivated by doing ‘work that matters’ in a real-world setting and as part of a team.
 For them, this is the ideal way to acquire critical workplace skills and begin building a network.
 For NYC employers, it is critically important for their future success to tap the incredible talent that attends NYC DOE and CUNY schools.

 “Our collective recovery from the impacts of COVID-19 depends on breaking down systemic barriers that silence the ambitions of young people—especially of Black and Brown students.
 We need new, inclusive opportunities for learning that embrace career success and create skilled professionals—like those being championed by the New York Jobs CEO Council.
 How we rebuild our systems of education and employment determines our shared future.”